alt-romes/alt-romes.github.io/posts/2024-03-09-calling-haskell-from-swift.md

-We'll pick up from where the last post ended -- we have set up an XCode project that includes our headers generated from Haskell modules with `foreign export`s and links against the foreign library declared in the cabal file.
+We'll pick up from where the last post ended -- we have set up an XCode project that includes our headers generated from Haskell modules with `foreign export`s and linking against the foreign library declared in the cabal file.
 We have already been able to call a very simple Haskell function on integers from Swift via Haskell's C foreign export feature and Swift's C interoperability.